spikedengineering/svst/README.md

 # python-standalone-variable-type-checking
-Standalone Variables Type Checking with AST
+Standalone Variables Type Checking with [Abstract Syntax Trees](https://docs.python.org/3/library/ast.html)

 ### Why?
 Python is an amazing programming language; my favorite one for a lot of reasons.
 With the broad functionality, ease of use, development speed, and friendly community, I could be here all day.